lochrist/lochrist.github.io/_posts/2017-04-05-recurrent-neural-networks-and-music.md

 ### Linux
-When fed all the source code of the Linux kernel the RNN writes some code:
+When fed all the source code of the Linux kernel the RNN can write some code:

 ```C
 /*